 St Mark’s has a strong musical heritage, with connections to the Victorian opera and oratorio star Charles Santley and also Arthur Sullivan.
 The hymn tune Day of Rest sung to the words O Jesus I have Promised was composed by J.W.
 Elliott, a former organist of St Mark’s.
 The renowned choral musician John Williams, who became the first Master of Music at the Tower of London, was organist here in the 1950s; and Margaret Cobb, the first woman to play the organ at a Promenade Concert in the Royal Albert Hall, was also organist here.

 Music is very much a part of the fabric of St Mark’s today and since 2010 there have been significant developments as a result of the governance of Revd Aidan Platten, (Vicar until 2017) and the PCC.
 Church life is supported by a varied music programme under the inital leadership of Tansy Castledine (Director of Music 2012 - 2018), and now continued by Ben Hulme (Assistant Organist - 2017 to 2018, Director of Music 2018 to present) and James Rhodes (Director of Junior Choir, 2016 to present).

-The adult voluntary choir leads a full weekly choral service, has featured several times on episodes of BBC Songs of Praise, and has recorded 2 CDs - Soon to be born in 2014 and Choral Classics from St Marks in 2018 .
-The choir has also taken part in a wide range of concert work including Mozart Requiem with the Brandenburg Sinfonia and Monteverdi Vespers with The English Cornett and Sackbut Ensemble, in addition to leading worship at Bristol, Manchester and Norwich Cathedrals as the visiting choir.
+The adult voluntary choir leads a full weekly choral service, has featured several times on episodes of BBC Songs of Praise, and has recorded two CDs - Soon to be born in 2014 and Choral Classics from St Marks in 2018.
+The choir has also taken part in a wide range of concert work including Mozart Requiem with the Brandenburg Sinfonia and Monteverdi Vespers with The English Cornett and Sackbut Ensemble, in addition to leading worship as the visiting choir at Bristol, Manchester and Norwich Cathedrals as well as Westminster Abbey.

 Our Junior Choir welcomes members from the age of 7, rehearsing weekly during term time after the Eucharist and joining with the adult choir for services twice a month and at major church festivals.
 In addition they also give an annual recital and participate in the ABRSM and RSCM award schemes.